mobizt/ESP-Mail-Client/src/README.md

 # ESP Mail Client Arduino Library for ESP32, ESP8266, SAMD21

-The detail and usage of the available functions in the latest version (1.4.2) are showed below.
+The description of the available functions in the current reease are shown below.

 ## Global functions